MichaelHelgesen/my-coding-dictionary/coding-dictionary.md

 "document" is a shorthand for "window.document".

-We often attach events on window if we want a global event, meaning we can't or don't want to attach the event to any of the elements on the page.
+We often attach events on window if we want a global event, meaning we can't or don't want to attach the event to any specific element, but the window as a whole.

 **Substring:** A method to get part of a string.